ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =
+= [4.55.1] 06.06.2020 =
+* Security fix: User with 'edit_users' capability could assign to another user a role not included into the editable roles list.
+This fix is required to install ASAP for all sites which have user(s) with 'edit_users' capability granted not via 'administrator' role.
+* Update: URE_Uninstall class properties were made 'protected' to be accessible in URE_Uninstall_Pro class included into the Pro version.

 = [4.55] 03.06.2020 =
 * Update: User Role Editor uninstallation was refactored.
 It fully removes the ('ure_%') user capabilities from the user roles data.